anothervictimofsurvivalinstinct/pokete-web/README.md

 ## What is it?
 Pokete is a small terminal based game in the style of a very popular and old game by Gamefreak.

+This is just an addition to https://github.com/lxgr-linux/pokete making it accessible over your local network so you can play it from anywhere

 ## Docker Installation:

 ### Dependencies